gh0st42/servalshellscripts/doc/usage.md

 ### Automatic new content triggers

-In the following example we can to automatically process any new SENSOR journals that n1 receives.
+In the following example we want process any new SENSOR journals that n1 receives as soon as possible.

 First we need a script to handle new content, therefore we create a file named `/tmp/sensorevent` with the following content: